On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Relationship with Lafforgue--Langlands parameters and Arthur parameters

-We now sketch two, more conjectural, analogues of this argument.
 The first is based on Arthur parameters, and explains how we expect our main theorem can be related to Arthur's conjectures.
+We can, conditionally on different conjectures, prove that all representations $\pi$ mgs at one place are tempered at every unramified place by a modified chain of deductions (1) $\implies$ (2) $\implies$ (3) $\implies$ (4') $\implies$ (5), where (4') is as follows.

 \begin{itemize}